UPLB-CMSC100-AY2324-2S/cmsc100-ay2324-uv4l-ex03-michaelcariaso/README.md

 8. Implemented the reversePassword function and added a loop for reversing the string parameter and return statement
 9. Created and initialized the object to be returned in the storePassword function
 10. Added the name parameter as the value of the name key of the object and called the validatePassword function
+11. Created the condition for checking if the password is valid and changed the value of the password key in the object